-I try to think of every way possible, but I realized there is no way I can salvage this rotten bag of food.
-And the next thing I could do is to just dump it into the garbage dump or trash can or trash bin and ... and unroll or wind down all my windows and let all that odour get out.
+I tried to think of every way possible, but I realized there is no way I can salvage this rotten bag of food.
+And the next thing I could do, is to just dump it into the garbage dump, or trash can, or trash bin and unroll, or wind down all my windows, and let all that odour get out.

-I'm not exaggerating that because the Bible says, "The Lord saw that the wickedness of men was great in the earth, and that every intention of the thoughts of his heart was only evil continually."
-[Gen 6:5] You could say that, "This world is absolutely rotten in sin.
+I'm not exaggerating that, because the Bible says: "The Lord saw that the wickedness of man was great in the earth, and that every intention of the thoughts of his heart was only evil continually."
+[Genesis 6:5] You could say that this world is absolutely rotten in sin.
 It's smelly!
 It's good for nothing!
-It's absolutely rotten!"
+It's absolutely rotten.

 The Purpose

-Now, if you look at these words, and they are very familiar, it should be because these are exactly the same words God gave to Adam and Eve.
-You remember Genesis, chapter 1:28, "God said to them, "Be fruitful and multiply and fill the earth."'
+Now, if you look at these words, and they are very familiar - it should be, because these are exactly the same words God gave to Adam and Eve.
+You remember Genesis, chapter 1: “God said to them, ‘Be fruitful and multiply and fill the earth…’” [Genesis 1:28]

 An image is meant to image something, right?
-An image is meant to show; to reveal; to reflect something.
-So God is saying, "I've made you in My image, so go reflect; reveal; manifests My excellencies throughout the earth.
+An image is meant to show, to reveal, to reflect something.
+So God is saying, "I've made you in My image; so go reflect, reveal, manifest My excellencies throughout the earth.
 You are supposed to rule and reign on earth in such a way that creation would know My glory."

-God is Spirit and He does not have ears like we do, nose like we do and so on.
-So when we say, "We are made in the image of God, it doesn't mean that God looks like us, and we look like them, or look like God.
-Neither does it mean that we possess every attribute God has - like God is all wise, all powerful, and we are all wise."
+So when we say we are made in the image of God, it doesn't mean that God looks like us, and we look like them - or look like God.
+Neither does it mean that we possess every attribute God has - like God is all wise, all powerful, and we are all wise.
 No, of course not!

 So what does it mean, that we are made in the image of God?
 In what ways are we unique, above all other creation, to best show forth the excellencies of God?
 I showed you this picture before, I'll show it again.
 It looks like ghosts, right?
 I mean, look at the first two, it looked like face of ghouls or ghosts - two big eyes, one small mouth.

-But no, I'm not showing pictures of ghosts!
+But no, I'm not showing pictures of ghosts.
 These are actually medical scans.
-These are radionuclides scans, radioactive elements that are pumped into your body, so that we can have a proper imaging of your kidneys, alright?
-So the two on top are your kidneys and the dye, the radioactive dye would flow into the bladder to be collected, to be passed out, that's why it looks like this.
+These are radionuclide scans; radioactive elements that are pumped into your body, so that we can have a proper imaging of your kidneys, alright?
+So the two on top are your kidneys, and the dye, the radioactive dye, would flow into the bladder to be collected, to be passed out; that's why it looks like this.

-S - Spirituality.
-That's easy!
-I never see my dog worships God.
-I never see my dog reads the Bible.
-I never see my dog prays.
-I only see my dog eats and sleeps, because he's not bothered about spirituality, but you are.
+“S” - Spirituality.
+That's easy.
+I never see my dog worship God.
+I never see my dog read the Bible.
+I never see my dog pray.
+I only see my dog eat and sleep, because he's not bothered about spirituality.
+But you are.
 There's a longing for God.
-There's a search for purpose and meaning and significance.
+There's a search for purpose, and meaning, and significance.
 That is the cry of a man who is made to worship.
 So we are made spiritual beings.

 I think this is so easily missed in Genesis, chapter 9, because we are so enthralled with the meat, you know.
-You read the passage, "Oh, can eat meat!
+You read that passage, "Oh, can eat meat!
 Wah, so good!"
-Or you are so enthralled with the ... with the rainbow, and you miss that actually, that God said, "Be fruitful and multiply once, be fruitful and multiply twice, be fruitful and multiply thrice, if you take into consideration chapter 8 and verse 17.
+Or you are so enthralled with the rainbow, and you miss that actually, that God said - "Be fruitful and multiply” once [Genesis 9:1], “be fruitful and multiply” twice [Genesis 9:7], “be fruitful and multiply” thrice [Genesis 8:17], if you take into consideration chapter 8 and verse 17.

-So the 3 full repetition singular command to Noah must not be missed!
-God is saying, "In the new norm, yes, I've pressed the reset button, everything is new, but the purpose remains the same - be fruitful, multiply, steward this world in such a way that My excellencies are manifested everywhere, for the glory of God."
+So the three-fold repetition, singular command to Noah must not be missed.
+God is saying, "In the new norm - yes, I've pressed the reset button, everything is new, but the purpose remains the same.
+Be fruitful, multiply, steward this world in such a way that My excellencies are manifested everywhere, for the glory of God."